COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

   caption: [Image of the player answering incorrectly.]
 )

-Additionally, due to time constraints, we weren't able to implement true heart bars, as such they simply display the heart and the number of hearts for now.
+Additionally, due to time constraints, we were unable to implement true heart bars and as such they simply display the heart and the number of hearts for now.

 #pagebreak()
 = Non-technical Manual <Game-instruction-manual-section>